16 strings and one body

 16-29.6 Japan tour

-An event that brings together two forms of art, exploring the similarities between the world of conservation architecture and classical music: tradition versus innovation in performance.
+This unique concert brings together two forms of art, exploring the similarities between the world of Jazz improvisation and classical music: tradition versus innovation in performance.

 The Quartet was founded 12 years ago by the members of the Israel Philharmonic orchestra (IPO).
 The string quartet was established in order to continue the great tradition of string quartets that had been an integral part of the IPO's artistic activity and of the music scene in Israel.
 The quartet has performed around the world including the Spoleto Festival, Italy, Verbier Festival, Switzerland and Schloss Elmau, Germany.